Graylog2/documentation/pages/secure/securing.rst

 =======================

 When running Graylog in untrusted environments such as the Internet, we strongly recommend to use SSL/TLS for all connections.

-It's possible to :ref:`disable unsafe or deprecated TLS ciphers <disable_ciphers_java>` in Graylog.
+All TLS enabled services are configured to support TLS 1.2 or greater by default.
+In case you need to support legacy software, you can change the default TLS protocols with the ``enabled_tls_protocols`` setting.

 When using :ref:`nginx or Apache httpd <configuring_webif_nginx>` for SSL termination the `Mozilla SSL Configuration Generator <https://mozilla.github.io/server-side-tls/ssl-config-generator/>`_ will help to create a reasonably secure configuration for them.

 Security related topics